thoulden/Accelerated_AI_Progress/README.md

 math_appendix.py is the text for the math appendix included;
 requirements.txt tells streamlit which packages to install;

-Example_Or_Sim and Simulate_ComputeGrowth are old files
+multiple_sims is an are old file